top of page

 YouTube Partnerships in Japan: Calculating Sponsorship Costs - Estimated vs. Actual

-To illustrate the calculation of sponsorship costs, let's consider an anonymized case study of a prominent Japanese YouTube creator.
+To illustrate the calculation of sponsorship costs, let's consider an anonymised case study of a prominent Japanese YouTube creator.
 This creator has a substantial following, with +10 million subscribers, and consistently garners millions of views on their videos.
-We will analyze the sponsorship costs based on their recent video performance.
+We will analyse the sponsorship costs based on their recent video performance.

 Recent Video Performance